 If you’re concerned about artificial food coloring, again, start reading food labels.
 There’s a good chance red 40 (also called FD and C Red 40) is in the following items:

 - Cocktail mix

 - Snack foods

-This is just a partial list of common foods and beverages with red 40.
-The thing these things have in common is they are highly-processed.
+This is just a list of common foods and beverages with red 40.
+What these foods have in common is they are highly-processed.
 Organic or 100% all-natural items do not contain red 40.

-There are other places you’ll find Red dye 40 that may surprise you.
+There are other places you’ll find red dye 40 that may surprise you.
 Some fake butters in butter-flavored popcorn contain it.
-So does barbecue sauces and lasagna.
-Many brands of cough drops, gum, mouthwash and vitamins contain it, too.
+So do barbecue sauces and lasagna.
+Many brands of cough drops, gum, mouthwash, and vitamins contain it too.

 Unfortunately, many foods and beverages containing red 40 are alluring to children.
 Even conventionally-grown citrus fruits such as oranges (non-organic) may contain dye.
 That’s in order to make them look brighter.

 If you eat natural foods, avoiding red 40 side effects won’t be a problem.
 However, very few people are able to stick to a 100% all natural diet.